yanelyluna/personal-site/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm a 22 years old studying my final semester of Actuarial Science at the Facultad de Ciencias, UNAM.
+I'm a recent graduate from Actuarial Science at the Facultad de Ciencias, UNAM.
+This is a place to keep all things related to working with R!